By Elizabeth Scala MSN/MBA, RN

 So what can we do about it?
 Instead of trying one tactic here or there that may or may not work for everyone- I encourage healthcare professionals to focus on resilience.

-According to Merriam Webster, resilience is “the ability to become strong, healthy, or successful again after something bad happens” or “the ability of something to return to its original shape after it has been pulled, stretched, pressed, or bent.”
+According to Merriam Webster, resilience is “the ability to become strong, healthy, or successful again after something bad happens” or “the ability of something to return to its original shape after it has been pulled, stretched, pressed,

 Think about healthcare--it stretches us.
 Bad things can happen.
 There is a need for us, the individual practicing in this crazy, chaotic world of healthcare to bounce back from time-to-time.